yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 ### Step 5 - Run `update-apimanager`

-If API Manager is installed, you must now run the `update-apimanager` script.
+Run the `update-apimanager` script if any of the following products are installed:

+* API Manager
+* Client App Registry

-This script updates the active deployment in the API Manager group.
-After running the script, you must recreate the API Manager project (common project, containing Server Settings) from the deployment, so that you will not need to revert the changes the next time you perform a project deployment.
+This script updates the active deployment in the product group.
+After running the script, you must recreate the product project (common project, containing Server Settings) from the deployment, so that you will not need to revert the changes the next time you perform a project deployment.

-As an alternative to recreating the API Manager project, you can deploy only your common project to a development server and run the `update-apimanager` script against it, and then create a new common project from this API Gateway instance.
-Finally, you must deploy your updated policies to your API Manager group.
+As an alternative to recreating the product project, you can deploy only your common project to a development server and run the `update-apimanager` script against it, and then create a new common project from this API Gateway instance.
+Finally, you must deploy your updated policies to your application group.

 You can run this command once at the API Gateway group level, instead of on every API Gateway instance, for example: